rubenmromero/rubenmromero.github.io/README.md

 # Git Projects

-In this section you can find tools and small projects implemented by me, which are available on my <a href="https://github.com/rubenmromero" target="_blank">GitHub profile</a>.
+In this section you can find tools and small projects implemented by me, which are available in my <a href="https://github.com/rubenmromero" target="_blank">GitHub profile</a>.
 Go in and feel free to help yourself!

 * <a href="https://github.com/rubenmromero/ec2-amis" target="_blank">EC2-AMIs tool</a>
 * <a href="https://github.com/rubenmromero/files-s3-backup" target="_blank">Files-S3-Backup tool</a>